 Altras are prized by minimalist runners for their ample toe box and zero drop.
 High arches can sometimes cause the foot to sit in an unnatural position in the shoe, which can lead to chafing or pressure sores.
-If you struggle with fitting your toes comfortably into most shoes, then you should look for a shoe with a wide toe box will help alleviate this problem.
+A wide toe box will help alleviate this problem.
 So the Paradigm 5 is a great choice.

-The toes can spread out naturally, not only for comfort, but it also promotes better balance, especially with high arches.
+The toes can splay out naturally, not only for comfort, but also for better balance, especially with high arches.
 Added Guide Rails and Altra’s StabiliPod technology also prevents the foot from falling over, so you’ll be well-anchored.

-These shoes feature the Altra Ego midsole which offers balanced cushioning on a zero-drop platform.
+The Paradigm 5 features the Altra Ego midsole, which offers balanced cushioning on a zero-drop platform.
 Some may find the zero-drop platform to be strange at first.
 Ease into them slowly, as they do use the foot and calf muscles differently, which takes some time to adjust to.

 - Uses StabiliPod technology

 - Medial GuideRail

 Nike is one of the best-known athletic footwear brands, and they make great shoes for a variety of functions.
 This is their best walking shoe, and their technology makes it a comfortable and supportive choice for those with high arches.